-- such collection is necessary to enable us to provide you with appropriate health care services (such as in the case of a emergency medical treatment);
+- such collection is necessary to enable us to provide you with appropriate health care services (such as in the case of an emergency medical treatment);

-(h) it is legally permissible for us to do.
+- it is legally permissible for us to do so.

 St Vincent’s Health Network only uses your personal information for the purpose for which it was collected by St Vincent’s Health Network (primary purpose), unless:

-(a) there is another purpose (secondary purpose) and that secondary purpose is directly related to the primary purpose, and you would reasonably expect, or St Vincent’s Health Network has informed you, that your information will be used for that secondary purpose;
+- there is another purpose (secondary purpose) and that secondary purpose is directly related to the primary purpose, and you would reasonably expect, or St Vincent’s Health Network has informed you, that your personal information will be used for that secondary purpose;

-(c) St Vincent’s Health Network is required or authorised by law to use your personal information for a secondary purpose (including for research and quality improvements within St Vincent’s Health Network and in collaboration with NSW Health Organisations).
+- St Vincent’s Health Network is required or authorised by law to use your personal information for a secondary purpose (including for research and quality improvements both within St Vincent’s Health Network and in collaboration with NSW Health Organisations).

 For example, St Vincent’s Health Network may use your personal information to:

-(h) effectively communicate with third parties, including the NSW Ministry of Health, Medicare Australia, private health insurers and Department of Veterans' Affairs; and
+- where required, effectively communicate with third parties, including the NSW Ministry of Health, NSW Health Organisations, Medicare Australia, private health insurers and Department of Veterans' Affairs; and

-(i) carry out fundraising activities (where you have consented.
+- carry out fundraising activities (where you have consented).

 St Vincent’s Health Network will confine its disclosure of your personal information to the primary purpose for which that information has been collected (eg, the provision of health care), or for a related secondary purpose.
-This includes when disclosure is necessary to provide services to you, assist us in running our organisation, to facilitate the provision of quality and efficient public health care services in NSW (noting St Vincent’s Health Network is an Affiliated Health Organisation with facilities which provide public health services pursuant to a Service Agreement with NSW Health), or for security reasons.
+This includes when disclosure is necessary to provide services to you, to assist us in running our organisation, to facilitate the provision of quality and efficient public health care services in NSW (noting St Vincent’s Health Network is an Affiliated Health Organisation with facilities which provide public health services pursuant to a Service Agreement with NSW Health), or for security reasons.

 We may provide your personal information to:

-(iii) other health professionals involved in an individual's further treatment (such as physiotherapists and occupational therapists);
+- other health professionals involved in an individual's furthertreatment (such as general practitioners, physiotherapists and occupational therapists);

-(h) any of the related entities listed in the annexure;
+- any of the Related Entities listed in the Definitions section;

-(i) research institutions and sponsors with which St Vincent’s Health Network's collaborates;
+- research institutions and sponsors with which St Vincent’s Health Network collaborates;

-(l) anyone authorised by you to receive your personal information including relatives, close friends, guardians (unless St Vincent’s Health Network has been informed otherwise and your consent may be express or implied);
+- anyone authorised by you to receive your personal information including relatives, close friends, guardians (unless St Vincent’s Health Network has been informed otherwise and your consent may be express or implied);

-(m) anyone St Vincent’s Health Network is required by law to disclose your personal information to which may include NSW Police, NSW Ombudsman, NSW Ministry of Health, NSW Health Organisations, Privacy Commissioner, the Health Care Complaints Commission,and the Coroners Court of NSW.
+- anyone St Vincent’s Health Network is required by law to disclose your personal information to which may include NSW Police, NSW Ombudsman, NSW Ministry of Health, NSW Health Organisations, Privacy Commissioner, the Health Care Complaints Commission,and the Coroners Court of NSW.

 Where permissible under the privacy laws we may disclose personal information to external service providers who may use, process and store that information overseas.
-For example we utilise an Australian service provider to provide a digital dictation service and that service provider locates its servers in the United States of America.
+For example:

 St Vincent’s Health Network will take reasonable steps to ensure that your personal information which is collected, used or disclosed is accurate, complete and up to date.